wavefrontHQ/docs/pages/doc/logging_log_alerts.md

 Follow these steps to create a log alert:

 ### Step 0: Go to the Alert Browser
-1. Log in to your product instance as a user with the **Logs** permission.
+1. Log in to your product instance as a user with the **Alerts** permission.
 2. On the toolbar, click **Alerting** > **All Alerts**.
 3. Click the **Create Log Alert** button.